 Element's metallurgists use state-of-the-art technology to find patterns, defects and metallic characteristics below a material's surface.

 Microscopic testing includes methods that use microscopic instruments to search for characteristics below the surface of a material, or those too small to be detected by the human eye alone.
-These types of evaluations are generally performed using a Scanning Electron Microscope (SEM), or other high-powered microscopic equipment.
-These methods are generally used when the sub-surface a material is being examined, or when a small section of a larger sample is being reviewed.
+These types of evaluations are generally performed using a Scanning Electron Microscope (SEM), or other high-powered optical microscopic equipment.
+These methods apply when examining the subsurface of a material or a small section of a larger sample.

 Some of the methods that we use include: